-In Publications see an exciting study led by colleague Stephen Cornford from BAS in which he models Antarctic ice sheet retreat.
-Stay tuned for more exciting papers on the Antarctic ice sheet to follow soon!
+Also in Publications see another exciting study led by colleague Stephen Cornford from BAS in which he models Antarctic ice sheet retreat.

 I am a professor of Polar Meteorology at Utrecht University.
 My main research interest at present is to understand the past, present and future climate and mass balance of the large ice sheets of Greenland and Antarctica.
 I perform my research at the Institute for Marine and Atmospheric Research Utrecht (IMAU) in the Ice and Climate research group.
 Our group combines experimental fieldwork (in situ meteorological experiments, automatic weather stations and surface mass balance observations) with regional climate models, the latter in close collaboration with the research department of the Royal Netherlands Meteorological Institute (KNMI).